matweldon/markdown_llm/README.md

 ## Acknowledgments

+- Thanks to Simon Willison for creating the package this package depends on
-- Thanks to the creators of the LLM API for making this project possible
+- Thanks to the creators of the LLM APIs, especially Anthropic, for making this project possible
+- Thanks to the creators of Obsidian for making me such a markdown addict
 - Inspired by the growing trend of AI-assisted writing and coding